evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_fwd/_index.md

 The [EPA range](../../../../guides/understandingrange/epa/) is 319 miles (513 km).
 The consumption is 3.8mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 150kW.
-A full charge from 0 - 100% would take 147 minutes, while a more common scenario of 10-80% would take 26 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 68%, resulting in an actual charge speed, including time loss, of 116kW.
-Each charge session would take 27 minutes and 43 seconds.
+A full charge from 0 - 100% would take 71 minutes, while a more common scenario of 10-80% would take 37 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 58%, resulting in an actual charge speed, including time loss, of 101kW.
+Each charge session would take 26 minutes and 23 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 9 hours and 45 minutes.
-This trip will require three charge session(s) charging from 7% to 72%.
-The total time lost for charging up the battery will be 86 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 9 hours and 59 minutes.
+This trip will require four charge session(s) charging from 6% to 55%.
+The total time lost for charging up the battery will be 100 minutes.

 ### Onboard charger